 To help contribute to these debates, CTIC initiated a multi-year research project to compare how key antitrust issues are handled in China, the EU, and the United States.
 Phase one of the project focused on due process in antitrust enforcement.
 The resulting research had a significant impact on the U.S. Justice Department Antitrust Division and its Multilateral Framework on Procedures, the Framework for Competition Agency Procedures of the International Competition Network (ICN), and the Recommendation on Procedural Fairness of the Organization for Economic Cooperation and Development (OECD).
 Christopher Yoo and Yong Huang, Professor and Director of the Competition Law Centre at the University of International Business and Economics and member of the Expert Advisory Committee under the Anti-Monopoly Commission of China’s State Council, presented their findings on October 14, 2020, in an online event moderated by Weiwei Shen GL’12 GRL’18, Associate Professor and Director of the Center for Legal Research on Big Data and Artificial Intelligence at the China University of Political Science and Law.

-Phase two examines the antitrust issues posed by big data.
-As legislative proposals have taken an increasingly regulatory turn, the research team laid the foundation for a series of research papers applying insights from the research on past regulatory interventions to evaluate different aspects of current proposals that should appear during the 2021-22 academic year.
+Phase two examined the antitrust issues posed by big data.
+As legislative proposals have taken an increasingly regulatory turn, the research team laid the foundation for a series of research papers applying insights from the research on past regulatory interventions to evaluate different aspects of future proposals.

-The initiative also draws on the expertise of Thomas Fetzer, Dean Emeritus and Professor of Law at University of Mannheim’s School of Law and Economics.
-The project is supported by Penn Global’s China Research and Engagement Fund and corporate contributors.
+The project was supported by Penn Global’s China Research and Engagement Fund and corporate contributors.